Do Go On - 337 - The History of April Fools Day

 And ran in newspapers around the world.

-The reaction of people in Sitka once they realised the volcano wasn't really erupting
+The reaction of people in Sitka once they realized the volcano

 Which is interesting because a lot of these stories I've read,